broskicode/The-Forex-Facts/README.md

 Technologies Used
-List the technologies used to build the web application (e.g. programming languages, frameworks, libraries, databases, etc.).
+HTML & CSS were the languages used to build this website.

-Deployment
+-Deployment
 Create a new repository on GitHub by clicking on the "New" button on the main page of your GitHub account.
 Give your repository a name, and select "Public" or "Private" depending on your preference.

 Clone the repository to your local machine using a Git client such as the command line or a GUI application like GitHub Desktop.